eugenesvk/xontrib-linuxbrew/ReadMe.md

 ## Known issues

-- Only default installation paths (`~/.linuxbrew` and `/home/linuxbrew/.linuxbrew`) are supported
+Only default installation paths (`~/.linuxbrew` and `/home/linuxbrew/.linuxbrew`) are supported.

 ## Credits

-- This package was created with [xontrib cookiecutter template](https://github.com/xonsh/xontrib-cookiecutter).
+This package was created with [xontrib cookiecutter template](https://github.com/xonsh/xontrib-cookiecutter).